Advancing Your Advanced Analytics Capabilities

 - Managing potential logistical challenges

-Once relegated to sci-fi novels, AI is now a tool enterprises are putting to work in a number of different ways, including:
+Once relegated to sci-fi novels, artificial intelligence (AI) is now a tool enterprises are putting to work in a number of different ways, including:

 - Producing efficiencies in internal operations